bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/lightning-on-taproot.md

 And what are some of the motivations, constraints, limitations that are driving the design.
 And I wanna really dig deep into the math that's some of the vulnerabilities that we're trying to avoid as well as how we're solving those issues.

-## MOTIVATION
+## Motivation

-Arik: So first of all, obviously we know that Taproot has not been active for a while, but why are we actually bothering with modifying the way that lightning channels are opened such that we can have lightning channels operate on Taproot.
+So first of all, obviously we know that Taproot has not been active for a while, but why are we actually bothering with modifying the way that lightning channels are opened such that we can have lightning channels operate on Taproot.
 I guess I should have asked this question before showing this slide, but let me just go back and see if the audience has any suggestions they want to volunteer.

-### BETTER PRIVACY
+### Better Privacy

-Arik: Yeah, so the biggest reason, of course, is that we have privacy improvements.
+Yeah, so the biggest reason, of course, is that we have privacy improvements.
 At least, you know, assuming that eventually everybody is going to be using Pay to Taproot addresses.
 As you know, Taproot is segwit v1.
 Segwit was segwit v0, that was our new soft fork mechanism.
 If at some point we decide that we need segwit v2, then all of the old lightning Taproot channels that aren't human supported yet, that are going to be using SegWit v1, are going to lose their privacy status and they're going to once again start sticking out like a sore thumb.

-We are also able to improve privacy by decorrelating payments.That is PTLCs.
-And that is a privacy benefit that is actually going to persist even if we have a SegWit V2 or V3, because they are the primary issues that we have with HTLCs right now that if we were to have multiple channels that have the same in-flight HTLC go on-chain, then that hash would be correlatable and we would be able to link the payment chain, you know, link one channel to the other.
+We are also able to improve privacy by decorrelating payments.
+That is PTLCs, and that is a privacy benefit that is actually going to persist even if we have a SegWit V2 or V3, because they are the primary issues that we have with HTLCs right now that if we were to have multiple channels that have the same in-flight HTLC go on-chain, then that hash would be correlatable and we would be able to link the payment chain, you know, link one channel to the other.

-### BETTER SECURITY
+### Better Security

 There are hopefully also some security improvements such as threshold signatures, but it's still very much a research phase.
 So you know, mostly I think the greatest benefit really is privacy.